Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 - **The peg between the token and BCH remains constant as demand increases.** After the inflection point is reached (at a balance of 250 BCH), the exchange rate is fixed at 200 tokens-per-bch.
 This allows for a predictable, steady exchange rate.
 Token holders are incentivized to only hold the token in order to actively participate in governance and **not** for price appreciation (speculation).<br /><br />

 - **Pseudo-stable peg.** The equation encourages a pseudo-stable peg of 200 tokens per BCH.
-Speculative buyers lose incentive and are replaced by stakeholders who are incentivized to encourage long-term growth through user-adoption of software.
+Speculative buyers lose incentive and are replaced by stakeholders who are incentivized to encourage long-term growth through governance, and ultimately, user-adoption of software.
 Below the inflection point, sellers are increasingly disincentivized as the peg changes to encourage buyers.<br /><br />

 - **Fair price dynamics.** Because the pricing algorithm is transparent and market making is fully automated, all participants are fairly incentivized.<br /><br />